Mehdi-KHALFALLAH/My-Arduino-UNO-Design/README.md

 ![all rule violations are fixed and the board is validated with 0 errors](https://user-images.githubusercontent.com/57021975/92670157-479eca00-f30b-11ea-8f88-c1384f075f81.png)

-### 29 - Drawing the power and ground planes on the bottom layer
+### 29 - Drawing the power and the ground planes on the bottom layer

 ![drawing the power and Ground planes on the bottom layer](https://user-images.githubusercontent.com/57021975/92670247-82a0fd80-f30b-11ea-896b-2a51b9d9461f.png)